 Canon Unveils EOS C70 4K, Its First RF Cinema Camera

-Canon U.S.A. today announced the newest addition to its digital camera portfolio in the shape of the EOS C70 4K.
-This happens to be the Japanese imaging giant’s very first EOS cinema camera that uses the RF Mount.
-For those not in the loop, this is how Canon calls its newest interchangeable mount standard specifically designed for high-end mirrorless cameras.
+Canon U.S.A. today announced the newest addition to its digital camera portfolio, the EOS C70 4K.
+This is the Japanese imaging giant’s first EOS cinema camera to use the RF Mount.
+For those not in the loop, this is how Canon calls its newest interchangeable mount standard, specifically designed for high-end mirrorless cameras.

 As the Canon EOS C70 4K has a steep MSRP amounting to $5,499.99.